 What is a Money Fair?

 A Money Fair is a fun, inquiry-based project where students engage in financial literacy topics relevant to their age.
-Like a traditional science fair, middle years students choose a topic of interest, conduct guided research, and show off their learning when they are complete.
+Like a traditional science fair, students choose a topic of interest, conduct guided research, and show off their learning when they are complete.
+This project can be adapted to meet the unique needs of a class.
+Connections to PAA Financial Literacy curriculum modules are clear, and cross-curricular connections are possible too (scroll to access document below).

 These are the resources for this module